Chechnya profile - Overview

 When the Soviet Union collapsed in 1991, Dzhokhar Dudayev, a former senior officer in the Soviet air force, declared independence from Russia.

-However, Russia failed to invest in reconstruction.
-Maskhadov could not control brutal warlords who grew rich by organised crime and kidnapping.
+The deal gave Chechnya substantial autonomy without full independence, but Russia failed to invest in reconstruction and Chechen President Aslan Maskhadov could not control brutal warlords who grew rich by organised crime and kidnapping.

 In April 2009, Moscow announced that the situation in Chechnya had improved to such extent that it felt able to end its military operation against the rebels.

 Many accuse the pro-Moscow Chechen leader, Ramzan Kadyrov, of treating Chechnya as a personal fiefdom.
 His government faces accusations - which it denies - of suppressing media and other freedoms, as well as human rights violations, including kidnappings and torture.

 There is concern that Chechnya effectively remains outside the ambit of Russian law, fanned by the arrest in 2015 of five Chechens - one with ties to Mr Kadyrov's security forces - in connection with the murder of Russian opposition politician Boris Nemtsov.